lawnvi/whisper/README_en.md

 [中文](./README.md)

-Whisper allows you to share text and files between devices on the local network, quickly copying and pasting to each other's clipboards.
-It's intimate and discreet, just like a whisper.
+whisper allows you to share text and files between devices on the local network, quickly copying and pasting to each other's clipboards.

 ### Features
 - Share text and files between Android, MacOS, Linux, and Windows devices within the local network.